monomycelium/clangy/periodix/README.md

 concepts: chemistry

-TODO: let users find by other properties.
+TODO: panic better, check for other errors, and ionize API.